top of page

 Out of 792 total cards, the set contains 694 basic player cards.

-Again in 1986, the set did not recognize members of the previous season's Rookie All Star Team with small gold cups or trophies.
-The 1985 Topps All Star Rookie Team as it might have been designated in the 1986 set consisted of:
+Again in 1986, the set did not recognize members of the previous season's Rookie All Star team with small gold cups or trophies.
+The 1985 Topps All Star Rookie team as it might have been designated in the 1986 set consisted of:

 * - Fisher and McDowell tied for the RHP slot